xw2519/ISA-MIPS-coursework/readme.md

 XOR     |  Bitwise exclusive or
 XORI    |  Bitwise exclusive or immediate

-It is strongly suggested that you implement the following instructions first: `JR, ADDIU, LW, SW`.
-This will match the instructions considered in the formative assessment.

 Memory Map
 ==========

-Your CPU should not make any explicit assumptions about the location of instructions, data, or peripherals within the address space.
+The CPU should not make any explicit assumptions about the location of instructions, data, or peripherals within the address space.
 It should simply execute the instructions it is given, and perform reads and writes at the addresses implied by the instructions.